Paradox Service Terms

 E. ASSIGNMENT.

-Neither Party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the prior written consent of the other Party (which consent will not be unreasonably withheld, conditioned or delayed), except that Paradox may assign the Agreement in its entirety without consent to Paradox’s Affiliates or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of Paradox’s assets or shares so long as the assignee agrees to be bound by all of the terms of the Agreement and all past due fees are paid in full.
+Neither Party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the prior written consent of the other Party (which consent will not be unreasonably withheld, conditioned or delayed), except that Paradox may assign the Agreement in its entirety without consent to Paradox’s Affiliates or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of Paradox’s assets so long as the assignee agrees to be bound by all of the terms of the Agreement.
 Any attempt by a Party to assign its rights or obligations under the Agreement other than as permitted by this Section will be void and of no effect.
 Subject to the foregoing, the Agreement will bind and inure to the benefit of the Parties, their respective successors and permitted assigns.

 F. GOVERNING LAW.